AlaaLab/Dr-LLaVA/README.md

 These multi-turn conversations are designed to reflect various styles of clinician-VLM interactions, with each conversation comprising a sequence of related questions that demonstrate accurate clinical reasoning.

+Given an question for a medical image, there are only a few options that the image shall response, and also unknown, given the current information we cannot draw any conclusion.
+Responses like this could be constructed into the categorical values which could be projected onto a logical graph tree.
+Just like the example below for blood maglicences.